iiab/iiab-admin-console/roles/console/files/help/Utilities.rst

 All software on the server has been installed using a product called ansible.
 This option will tell you more than you probably wanted to know about its variables.

-###Display XSCE.INI File
+###Display IIAB.INI File

-The xsce.ini file is where the School Server stores information about what is installed and enabled.
+The iiab.ini file is where the School Server stores information about what is installed and enabled.
 You can view it here.

 ###Display System Memory